by Gary. M. Anstey, chief researcher of the Anstey story project.

 MB 10: Frederick Anstee (later known as ‘Anstey’): He was born in q1 1877 in Marylebone to parents John Edward Anstee (MB 4) and Margaret Costello.
 Once he was old enough, he was sent to the “training ship Exmouth, Grays, Essex” for two years, a form of floating ‘Children’s Home‘ for poor and/or orphaned boys, providing him with marine training as well as accommodation.

 [Note: the Exmouth Training ship only took boys from the age of 12 until they were 16 or entered the Navy, so presumably he entered in c1890 and left in c1892.]

 As a result of this experience he became a sailor, and this profession eventually brought him to Australia, probably by c1910.
 On 15 February 1916, as World War One was raging, Frederick (as ‘Anstey’) signed up to join the Australian Imperial Force at Goulburn in New South Wales, Australia.
 On his Attestation Form he noted that he was born in Marylebone, London and that he was “35 years and 2 months” old at time of enlistment.
 He also noted that his profession was “sailor man“; he was unmarried; his next of kin was “Margaret Anstey, 134 Bethnal Green Road, London“; and he was Roman Catholic.

 He also stated that his previous military training consisted of “2 years training ship Exmouth, Grays, Essex” and from this we can assume that he was a sailor with commercial ships rather than for example the Royal Navy.

-We lose track of Frederick completely after this – anybody who knows what became of him, or would like to add anything to this biography, please contact us at email@example.com.
+We lose track of him completely after this – anybody who knows what became of him, or would like to add anything to this biography, please contact us at firstname.lastname@example.org.